OctopusDeploy/People/Solutions-Engineering/Technical-Account-Managment/L3-Solutions-Architect-TAM.md

 - I worked with our support and engineering teams to get all of the necessary information for a high-risk support issue.
 - I worked with a customer to demonstrate how Octopus has improved deployments and compliance processes at a business review.
 - I know one of my customers uses AWS Lambdas so I gathered updates on the progress of the features in development and presented them to the customer.
 Showing a demo of the feature when possible.
+- A customer support ticket rate had increased, I worked with the customer to identify knowledge gaps and provide help to reduce the gaps.

 </details>